SAP-samples/cap-local-development-workshop/exercises/04/README.md

 The general idea, as you might expect, is that CAP's eventing is agnostic at the definition and API level; the actual mechanism used to manage the receipt, queueing and relaying of messages is an implementation and platform context detail.

-Whether the "message channel" facilities are provided by SAP Cloud Application Event Hub, SAP Event Mesh, or another mechanism, is largely irrelevant from a developer perspective, especially in a local context, where (in addition to an in-process facility), [file-based messaging] is available and the main focus of this exercise.
+Whether the "message channel" facilities are provided by SAP Cloud Application Event Hub, SAP Event Mesh, or another mechanism, is largely irrelevant from a developer perspective, especially in a local context, where, in addition to an in-process facility, [file-based messaging] is available and the main focus of this exercise.

 ## Take a quick look at in-process eventing